datacamp-content-public/Application-Statistics-with-Spreadsheets/slides/chapter_1_242ab78dbb5dd8112e3c2dc3dcfba2ef.md

 Note that the result is the same for both the methods, i.e, 15.9.

 Another measure is range which is basically the spread between the maximum and minimum values in the dataset.
 The formula for calculating range is <=MAX(B4:B13)-MIN(B4:B13)> which returns the value 47.

-In this video, we have understood how to carry out descriptive statistics for numerical data.